Skip to content

 Prerequisites:

+• Back up your instance store volumes.
 When you create an AMI, you don't automatically create a snapshot for instance store volumes on the instance.
-For more information, see How do I back up an instance store volume on my Amazon EC2 instance to Amazon EBS?

 Use the AWSSupport-CopyEC2Instance runbook to create a new AMI and new instance

-You must run the AWSSupport-CopyEC2Instance runbook in the same AWS Region as the instance.
+Note: You must run the runbook in the same AWS Region as the existing instance.

 Manually launch the instance from an AMI

-3. Set the filter to Owned by me, and then select the new AMI.
+4. Set the filter to Owned by me, and then choose the new AMI.

-5. Under Name and tags, enter a name for your new instance for Name.
+6. Under Name and tags, enter a name for your new instance.
 You can use the existing name and tags.

-6. Under Instance type, select the same instance type as the instance that you're moving.
+7. Under Instance type, select the same instance type as the existing instance.

-7. Under Key pair (login), for Key pair name, select the key pair that the instance that you're moving uses.
+8. Under Key pair (login), for Key pair name, select the key pair that the existing instance uses.

 For Subnet, choose the subnet where you want to launch the new instance.

-For Firewall (security groups), choose the same security group that you use on the instance that you're moving.
+For Firewall (security groups), choose the same security group that the existing instance uses.

-Note: If you're moving your instance between VPCs, then you must create a new security group in the destination VPC.
+Note: To recreate the instance in a new VPC, you must create a new security group in the destination VPC.

 (Optional) Configure the remaining fields based on your new instance's requirements.